Instruction Attributes#

 Here we will concern ourselves with determining the effect of an insn on the condition code and will limit ourselves to the following possible effects: The condition code can be set unpredictably (clobbered), not be changed, be set to agree with the results of the operation, or only changed if the item previously set into the condition code has been modified.

-Here is part of a sample md
+Here is part of a sample md file for such a machine:

 (define_attr "type" "load,store,arith,fp,branch" (const_string "arith"))